Missouri moves to next COVID-19 vaccine phase, making shots available to thousands

 - Contact your local pharmacy or health care provider

-- Visit Missouri’s COVID-19 vaccine website to learn when vaccines may be available and hot to receive them.
+- Visit Missouri’s COVID-19 vaccine website to learn when vaccines may be available and how to receive them.

 When there is a vaccination for you, there will be a screening process.